Royal Ascot: when things had to be done differently

-With Royal Ascot 2020 staged behind closed doors and this year’s event limited to daily crowds of 14,000, we look back at when other Royal Meetings when things had to be done differently
+With Royal Ascot 2022 the first to play out to capacity crowds after the event was staged behind closed doors in 2020 and limited crowds last year, we look back at when other Royal Meetings when things had to be done differently

 The “Black” Royal Ascots

 Queen Victoria died aged 81 on 22 January 1901, bringing her then record 63-year reign to a close.